joshed-io/estelle-and-josh/site/content/faq/july-26.md

 We recommend arriving in Paris no later than Tuesday, July 24.
 A few days earlier is even better if you want to get ahead of that jet lag (recommended!).
 Arriving the previous Saturday or Sunday would, therefore, be perfect ("parfait" in French!).
 On Wednesday, July 25 you will take transportation that we will prepare from Paris to Rocamadour.
 It's about a 4-5 hour trip that will start in the morning.

 **What will happen on the day of Thursday, July 26?**
 Starting in the early afternoon, we will begin the festivities with a French tradition, the vin d'honneur (the wine of honor).
 A ceremony will follow, and then we'll continue with dinner and dancing in a castle, the [Château d’Aynac](https://fr.wikipedia.org/wiki/Ch%C3%A2teau_d%27Aynac).
+A very special thank you to the father of the bride, Jean-Luc Murail, for arranging this incredible day!

 !["Photo of chateau d'Aynac"](/images/photos/chateau-daynac.png) *This is the château where you’ll be feasting!*